 Sue Lee: Anything old!
 Inspiration comes from a lot of places – old teacups, silk scarves, 1950s handbags, vintage ornaments, old signs and prints, Western shirts, cars, and trucks I’ve photographed over the years at classic car shows… It really is endless.
 And now that there’s Pinterest, a whole new world of inspiration is available at my fingertips!
 It’s brilliant.

 MT: What makes your product unique?

 I also try hard to avoid ‘trends’ – I can’t see why someone would try and do the same thing as everybody else!
-Not everybody likes my cards, but people always tell me that they’re very different to everything else, and when you find someone who loves what you do, they tend to become a loyal customer.
+Not everybody likes my cards, but people always tell me that they’re very different from everything else, and when you find someone who loves what you do, they tend to become loyal customers.

-MT: We can find your cards in websites such as notinthehighstreet.com, a well-respected e-commerce partner for small businesses.
+MT: We can find your cards on websites such as notinthehighstreet.com, a well-respected e-commerce partner for small businesses.
 How has it helped your business until now?

 MT: How is the importance of social media and e-commerce in your business?

 Sue Lee: Good question!
-As far as social media is concerned, I wish I knew… A part of me wishes that it wasn’t significant at all, because I resent the amount of time it swallows up and I sometimes wonder if it’s actually worth the effort.
+As far as social media is concerned, I wish I knew… Apart from me wishes that it wasn’t significant at all, because I resent the amount of time it swallows up and I sometimes wonder if it’s actually worth the effort.

 Sometimes you feel like a small voice trying to be heard over a wall of deafening noise; at other times, it can be incredibly handy for promoting an event.

 E-commerce is fantastic, of course – it’s never been easier or cheaper to set up an online shop and it’s opened the way for millions of people like me to start selling without any big outlay or overheads.
-I often wonder now how anyone can afford to run a bricks and mortar shop any more with rent and rates and heating etc.
+I often wonder now how anyone can afford to run bricks and mortar shop anymore with rent and rates and heating etc.